 International students are advised that the college does not provide special language training and employment opportunities are limited.
 International students must also obtain a TOEFL (Test of English as a Foreign Language) score of at least 500 paper/61 ibt for admission to GCCC.

 The time needed to complete the admissions process varies from country to country due to embassy policies and mailing times.
-Therefore, GCCC recommends that a completed Application for Admission, International Student Application Fee of $150 (non-refundable), and all required documents be submitted by:
+Therefore, GCCC recommends that a completed Application for Admission and all required documents be submitted by:

 Documents, other than the Official TOEFL score report and Course-by-Course Transcript Evaluation, may be initially submitted electronically to the Admissions Representative / International Coordinator at firstname.lastname@example.org.
 Original documents may need to be hand-carried to the United States once the approved international student arrives on-campus to start a program-of-study.

-Before we begin to review application files, the non-refundable $150 application fee and the $150 housing deposit must be paid in full.
-Before acceptance is granted and a Certificate of Eligibility (Form I-20) is issued, the following items must be approved by the Assistant Director of Enrollment Management/International Student Advisor and on file in the GCCC Admissions Office:
+Before acceptance is granted and a Certificate of Eligibility (Form I-20) is issued, the following items must be approved by the Director of Enrollment Management and the International Student Advisor and on file in the GCCC Admissions Office:

 Proof of High School Graduation - GCCC requires proof of graduation from an accredited high school or the equivalent, or a transcript of credit from another accredited institution of secondary level or above.
 All documents must have English translations and must include a graduation date and be properly certified.
 Only original documents or certified copies are acceptable.
 Faxed copies will not be accepted.
 If the graduation date cannot be determined, an official evaluation may be required.